 biometric auth, push notifications, shell keyboard input, watch quick replies

-Claude Code and Codex work through both CLI and SDK integrations.
-OpenClaw and Qwen stream natively with real-time deltas, tool tracking, and session restore.
+Access multiple agents through both CLI and SDK integrations.
+OpenClaw and Qwen also stream natively with real-time deltas, tool tracking, and session restore.

 terminal + chat